Introduction to the Concept of Data Warehouse

 Data warehousing had improved the access to information, reduced query-response time, and also allows businesses to get deep insights from huge big data.
 Earlier, companies had to build lots of infrastructure for data warehousing.
 But today the cloud technology has remarkably reduced the cost and effort of data warehousing for businesses.

-The field of data warehousing is most emerging and there various cloud data warehousing tools and technologies are developed for better decision making.
+The field of data warehousing is rapidly emerging, and we are developing various cloud data warehousing tools and technologies to enhance decision-making.
 The cloud-based data warehousing tools are fast, highly scalable, and available on a pay-per-use basis.
 Following are some data warehousing tools:

 1. Amazon Redshift